It’s every artist’s dream, but I was shocked when it happened to me.

 You never know where you’re going to arrive on the artist’s journey.
 You simply show up and give each opportunity your very best, whether you’re filling a wall in a coffee shop or a room at a museum.

-It’s been ten years since I left my career at the studio behind.
+It’s been more than ten years since I left my career at the studio behind.

 I remember how sad I was to say good-bye to the artwork I helped to birth into the world.
 And how scared I was to face the uncertainty of my future.

-But that was a decade ago.
-Flash forward to this last summer as I walked into SMoCA’s large gallery.
+But that was over a decade ago.
+Flash forward to a couple of years ago as I walked into SMoCA’s large gallery.

 The room was dark and the walls were hung salon style — hundreds of pieces from floor to ceiling.
 It created an impressive atmosphere.
 There were also glass vitrines scattered throughout the grand room, each showcasing handmade books and other art objects.